Bharath-kumar4703/Bharath-kumar4703/README.md

-# Hi there, I'm Somala Bharath Kumar! 👋
+# Hi there, I'm Bharath Kumar! 👋

 Welcome to my GitHub profile!
 I'm passionate about transforming data into meaningful insights that help businesses make informed decisions.